1

 2. Blockchain is just a public database.
 Like the internet, it’s a neutral tool.
 Criminals use it, but so do hospitals.

-This system uses blockchain for one reason: it’s incorruptible.
+This system uses blockchain for one reason: it’s tampered-resistant.

 • Transparency: Everyone sees where every dollar goes